Havana Plan Piloto: Ville Radieuse

-Plan Voisin was a planned redevelopment of central Paris designed by French-Swiss architect Le Corbusier in 1925 and sponsored by his friend, the avant-garde aircraft and automobile builder Gabriel Voisin, whose cutting-edge design ethic Le Corbusier admired.
-The project is one of Le Corbusier's most well known.
-The model of the Plan Voisin for the reconstruction of Paris displayed at the Pavillon de l'Esprit Nouveau (1925).

 In the late 1920s, Le Corbusier lost confidence in big business to realize his dreams of utopia represented in the Ville Contemporaine and Plan Voisin.
 The centerpiece of this plan was a group of sixty-story cruciform skyscrapers built on steel frames and encased in curtain walls of glass.
 The skyscrapers housed both offices and the flats of the most wealthy inhabitants.
 These skyscrapers were set within large, rectangular park-like green space.Ville Contemporaine and Plan Voisin.
 At the center of the planned city was a transportation hub that housed depots for buses and trains as well as highway intersections and at the top, an airport.
 Le Corbusier separated pedestrian paths from the roadways and intensified the automobile as a means of transportation.
 As one moved out from the central skyscrapers, smaller multi-story zigzag blocks set in green space and set far back from the street housed the proletarian workers.
 Influenced by the linear city ideas of Arturo Soria y Mata (which Milyutin also employed) and the theories of the syndicalist movement (that he had recently joined) he formulated a new vision of the ideal city, the Ville Radieuse.
 It represented a utopian dream to reunite man within a well-ordered environment.
 Unlike the radial design of the Ville Contemporaine, the Ville Radieuse was a linear city based upon the abstract shape of the human body with head, spine, arms, and legs.
 The design maintained the idea of high-rise housing blocks, free circulation and abundant green spaces proposed in his earlier work.
 The blocks of housing were laid out in long lines stepping in and out.
 Like the Swiss Pavilion they were glazed on their south side and were raised up on pilotis.
 They had terraces and running tracks on their roofs.

 The Ville Radieuse also made reference to Corbusier's work in Russia.
 In 1930, he wrote a 59-page Reply to Moscow when commenting upon a competition in Moscow.
 The report contained drawings defining an alternative urban model for the planning of the city.
 He exhibited the first representations of his ideas at the third CIAM meeting in Brussels in 1930 (although he withdrew the Moscow proposals).
 In addition he developed proposals for the Ferme Radieuse (Radiant Farm) and Village Radieuse (Radiant Village).